AI reconstruction of European weather from the Euro-Atlantic regimes: Pre-processing

 \subsection{Target fields: temperature and precipitation anomalies}

-The daily two-meter temperature and total precipitation anomalies are computed following the same procedure at points 1 to 6 described in \refsec{sec:weather_regimes}.
-Following the same pre-processing, the relevant relations between \ac{WR} and target anomalies are preserved, allowing the \ac{AI} model to exploit them for the reconstruction.
-The daily variables are then aggregated monthly: the daily mean two-meter temperature anomaly is averaged every day in a month while the daily total precipitation anomaly is summed.
-The monthly average two-meter temperature and total precipitation anomalies are the target variables that the \ac{AI} model is asked to reconstruct.
+The daily two-meter temperature and total precipitation anomalies are computed following the same procedure at points 1 to 3 described in \refsec{sec:weather_regimes}.
+Following the same pre-processing, the relevant relations between \ac{WR} and target anomalies are preserved, allowing the \ac{AI} models to exploit them for the reconstruction.
+Note that we do not normalize the anomalies by the calendar standard deviation, so we express the anomalies in Kelvin (K) for the monthly mean two-meter temperature and in centimeters (cm) for the monthly total precipitation.

+The daily variables are then aggregated monthly: the daily mean two-meter temperature anomaly is averaged over every day in the month, while the daily total precipitation anomaly is summed.
+The monthly average two-meter temperature and total precipitation anomalies are the target variables that the \ac{AI} models are asked to reconstruct.

 Note that we intentionally do not detrend the two-meter temperature data, allowing the \ac{AI} model to potentially capture the anthropogenic trend.